johnlauer/serial-port-json-server/README.md

 There are two new commands:
 ```
-program
+program [portName] [core:architecture:name] [$path/to/filename]
-programfromurl
+programfromurl [portName] [core:architecture:name] [url]
 ```

-These commands are identical except for one parameter that specifies where the binary hex file is.
+These commands are identical except for one parameter that specifies where the binary hex/bin file is.
 With the `program` command you specify a file path.
 With `programfromurl` you specify a public URL.

 This example command will update your Arduino Due with the latest TinyG G2 firmware for your CNC machine.
 It will download the bin file from Github and flash it to an Arduino Due running on the ttyACM0 serial port on a Raspberry Pi 2.
 ```
-programfromurl /dev/ttyACM0 arduino:sam:due http://synthetos.github.io/g2/binaries/TinyG2_Due-edge-078.03-default.bin
+programfromurl /dev/ttyACM0 arduino:sam:arduino_due_x http://synthetos.github.io/g2/binaries/TinyG2_Due-edge-078.03-default.bin
 ```

 This example will update your Arduino Uno running on a Windows computer with the latest version of Grbl from a public URL.